Selling a business

 Deciding to sell a business is often a big step.
 During the sales process, every seller wants to ensure that the sales goes through in the best way possible and that returns are maximised.

 This is our guide to selling a business, which will cover the things to consider during the sales process, the things to look out for, and when to turn to professionals for advice.
-Or reach out to our sector experts for more sector specific information on selling your business.

 What to consider when selling a business